Nuclear program of Iran: Kuh-e Kolang Gaz La ("Pickaxe Mountain")

 Another site excavated by Iran is described as a future centrifuge assembly facility deep beneath Kūh-e Kolang Gaz Lā ("Pickaxe Mountain"), near the Natanz nuclear complex.
-The installation, still under construction, has been reinforced and gradually expanded since around 2021.
+The installation, which has been under construction, has been reinforced and gradually expanded since around 2021.

-According to an analysis of satellite images by the Washington Post, after the American strikes on June 22, Iran began accelerating construction on the underground site of Kuh-e Kolang Gaz La tunneled into the Zagros mountain range approximately one mile to the south of the Natanz nuclear facility.
-Although work on the site began in 2020, international inspectors were never given access, and when IAEA director Rafael Grossi enquired about the site, he was answered with "It's none of your business".
-According to analysts who monitor the site's development, its depth may exceed that of the Natanz Site, at 260-330 feet, significantly reducing the effectivity of bunker-buster bombs, such as those dropped on Fordow.
+According to an analysis of satellite images by the Washington Post, after the American strikes on June 22, Iran began accelerating construction on the underground site of Kūh-e Kolang Gaz Lā tunneled into the Zagros mountain range approximately one mile (1.5 km) to the south of the Natanz nuclear facility.
+Although work on the site began in 2020, international inspectors were not given access, and when IAEA director Rafael Grossi enquired about the site, he was answered with "It's none of your business".
+According to analysts who monitor the site's development, its depth may exceed that of the Natanz Site, at 260–330 feet, significantly reducing the effect of non-nuclear bunker-buster bombs, such as those dropped on Fordow.
 The mountain above the site is nearly 650 metres taller than that over Fordow, providing more protection and larger chambers for nuclear operations, and it is potentially intended for the secure storage of Iran's stockpile of near-weapons-grade uranium or for covert uranium enrichment.
 The site's footprint aboveground covers an area of approximately one square mile, and features two pairs of entrance tunnels, one to the east and one to the west.
-Satellite images reveal major changes made to the site between 30 June and 18 September: construction of a 4000 foot security wall which completed the enclosure, reinforcement of one of the tunnel entrances, increased piles of excavated spoil indicating underground expansion, as well as the grading of the road parallel to the perimeter.
+Satellite images reveal major changes made to the site between 30 June and 18 September 2025: construction of a 4000 foot security wall which completed the enclosure, reinforcement of one of the tunnel entrances, increased piles of excavated spoil indicating underground expansion, as well as the grading of the road parallel to the perimeter.